Semigroup with involution

+It is thus not a surprise that any group is a semigroup with involution.
+However, there are significant natural examples of semigroups with involution that are not groups.

-An example from linear algebra is the multiplicative monoid of real square matrices of order n (called the full linear monoid).
+An example from linear algebra is a set of real-valued n-by-n square matrices with the matrix-transpose as the involution.
 The map which sends a matrix to its transpose is an involution because the transpose is well defined for any matrix and obeys the law (AB)^{T} = B^{T}A^{T}, which has the same form of interaction with multiplication as taking inverses has in the general linear group (which is a subgroup of the full linear monoid).
 However, for an arbitrary matrix, AAT does not equal the identity element (namely the diagonal matrix).
 Another example, coming from formal language theory, is the free semigroup generated by a nonempty set (an alphabet), with string concatenation as the binary operation, and the involution being the map which reverses the linear order of the letters in a string.
 A third example, from basic set theory, is the set of all binary relations between a set and itself, with the involution being the converse relation, and the multiplication given by the usual composition of relations.

 Semigroups with involution appeared explicitly named in a 1953 paper of Viktor Wagner (in Russian) as result of his attempt to bridge the theory of semigroups with that of semiheaps.